omniti-labs/omnios-build-perl/README.md

 	sudo pkg install developer/gcc46 developer/object-file developer/linker developer/library/lint developer/build/gnu-make system/header system/library/math/header-math

+Additionally, you'll need `omniti/runtime/perl` at the desired version and a couple of supporting modules.
+Something like:

+	sudo pkg install omniti/runtime/perl omniti/incorporation/perl-514-incorporation omniti/perl/file-slurp omniti/perl/json

+will get you Perl 5.14.

 __Except for package management, all the following build commands are meant to run as your user, not root.__